ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 Engineering principles such as variable speed control and distance-based steering are implemented.
 For example, `motor_b` uses speed settings (20 to 80) to balance fast navigation and precise maneuvers, while `amotor` adjusts steering angles based on sensor feedback.
 Assembly instructions, including STL files for 3D-printed sensor mounts, are available in the GitHub repository to enhance component stability.

 *Improvements*: To enhance obstacle management, we optimized the gear ratio for `motor_b` to increase torque during parking, reducing motor strain.
 Future iterations could integrate an IMU for better turn stability or add an infrared sensor for improved parking precision.

+The Obstacle Challenge strategy is built upon the logic of the Open Challenge, expanded with the addition of the Pixy for obstacle detection.

 ---